VaultLayer/oops402/README.md

   - Example for local demo: `http://localhost:3001`
   - Example for Okta: `https://your-domain.okta.com`

+**Security Configuration:**

+- `LIT_SESSION_SIG_DURATION_MINUTES` - Session signature duration in minutes (default: 10)
+  - Controls how long PKP session signatures remain valid
+  - Should match or be shorter than the token max age enforced by Lit Actions (10 minutes)
+  - Example: `10` (10 minutes)

+**Token Expiration and Security:**

+Oops!402 implements multiple layers of token expiration for enhanced security:

+1. **Auth0 Token Expiration**: Configured in the Auth0 dashboard (recommended: 10 minutes or less)
+   - This is the primary expiration time for OAuth tokens issued by Auth0
+   - Configure in Auth0 Dashboard → APIs → Your API → Settings → Token Expiration

+2. **Lit Action Token Max Age**: Hardcoded constant in the Lit Action (`MAX_TOKEN_AGE_SECONDS = 600` = 10 minutes)
+   - The Lit Action enforces a maximum token age of 10 minutes, regardless of Auth0's expiration setting
+   - Even if Auth0 allows longer token expiration, tokens older than 10 minutes will be rejected
+   - This provides defense in depth against token theft attacks

+3. **Session Signature Duration**: Configurable via `LIT_SESSION_SIG_DURATION_MINUTES` (default: 10 minutes)
+   - Session signatures automatically expire when tokens would be considered too old
+   - Ensures no session signatures exist for tokens that would be rejected by the Lit Action
+   - Users must re-authenticate when tokens age out

+**Security Relationship:**
+- Session signature duration should match or be shorter than the Lit Action's token max age (10 minutes)
+- If a token is stolen, the maximum window of vulnerability is limited to the token max age (10 minutes)
+- All three layers work together to minimize the attack surface

 ## Session Management Config

 By default, the server uses in-memory session storage for development and local single-session testing.
 This simplifies getting the server up and running for exploration, but confines sessions to a single server instance and destroys them on server restarts.